British Academy

-The British Academy for the Promotion of Historical, Philosophical and Philological Studies is the United Kingdom's national academy for the humanities and the social sciences.
+The British Academy (full name: The British Academy for the Promotion of Historical, Philosophical and Philological Studies) is the United Kingdom's national academy for the humanities and the social sciences.

 It was established in 1902 and received its royal charter in the same year.
 It is now a fellowship of more than 1,000 leading scholars spanning all disciplines across the humanities and social sciences and a funding body for research projects across the United Kingdom.
 The academy is a self-governing and independent registered charity, based at 10–11 Carlton House Terrace in London.

 The British Academy is primarily funded with annual government grants.
 In 2022, £49.3m of its £51.7m of charitable income came from the Department for Business, Energy, and Industrial Strategy – in the same year it took in around £2.0m in trading income and £0.56m in other income.
 This funding is expected to continue under the new Department for Business and Trade.